 Problem Possible Cause and Recommended Action A recorded image was not saved.
-1)Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
-If the battery indicator shows , charge the battery as soon as possible (page 26).
-2)You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
+Camera power may have been turned off before the save operation was complete, which will result in the image not being saved.
+If the battery indicator shows and, charge the battery as soon as possible (page 26).
+You may have removed the memory card from the camera before the save operation was complete, which will result in the image not being saved.
 Do not remove the memory card before the save operation is complete.
 Though available lighting is bright, the faces of people in the image are dark.
 Not enough light is reaching the subjects.
-Change the flash mode setting to (Flash On) for daylight synchro flash (page 52), or adjust Exposure to the + side (page 51).
+Change the flash mode setting to 1 (Flash On) for daylight synchro flash (page 52), or adjust Exposure to the + side (page 51).
 Night shots come out bad.
-Use the following BEST SHOT scenes (page 89) when shooting at night. • HS Night Scene (for shooting night scenery only) • HS Night Scene and Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
+Use the following BEST SHOT scenes (page 86) when shooting at night. • HS Night Scene (for shooting night scenery only) • HS Night Scene and Portrait (for shooting people against night scenery) Subjects are too dark when shooting images in a seashore or ski area.
 Sunlight reflected by water, sand, or snow, can cause underexposure of images.
-Change the flash mode setting to [1] (Flash On) for daylight synchro flash (page 52), or adjust Exposure to the + side (page 51).
-Digital zoom will not go up to the maximum value.
-1)The digital zoom setting may be turned off.
-Turn on digital zoom (page 120).
-2)Zoom will not go up to the maximum value if the "Zoom (SR)" setting is "Single".
+Change the flash mode setting to Digital zoom will not go up to the maximum value.
+The digital zoom setting may be turned off.
+Turn on digital zoom (page 115).
+Zoom will not go up to the maximum value if the "Zoom (SR)" setting is "Single".
 Change the setting to "Off" (page 58).
-3)Zoom will not go up to the maximum value if the snapshot size setting is something other than "3M".
-Change to a different setting (page 116).
+Zoom will not go up to the maximum value if the snapshot size setting is something other than "3M".
+Change to a different setting (page 111).
 The image is out of focus during movie recording.
-1)Focusing may not be possible because the subject is outside the focus range.
+Focusing may not be possible because the subject is outside the focus range.
 Shoot within the allowable range.
-2)The lens may be dirty.
-Clean the lens (page 206).
-3)During High Speed Movie recording, focus is fixed at the position where it was when recording started.
+The lens may be dirty.
+Clean the lens (page 190).
+During High Speed Movie recording, focus is fixed at the position where it was when recording started.
 To focus an image, half-press the shutter button for Auto Focus or focus manually before you press [●] (Movie) to start recording.
 Movie recording suddenly stops.
 The camera's protection function may have activated because camera temperature is too high.
 Wait until the camera temperature drops to normal levels.
 The monitor screen goes blank and camera operation becomes disabled.
 Selecting S or M for the recording mode and using a slow shutter speed will cause the monitor screen to go blank during the period from when the shutter button is pressed until image recording is complete.
 Camera operations are disabled during this time.
 Wait until the back lamp goes out and an image appears on the monitor screen again.